4350pChris/slack-vuesualizer/README.md

 ## Features

-* full-text search for messages using MongoDB
+* full-text search for up to tens of thousands of messages per channel
 * view all messages per channel with proper formatting, files, etc.
 * view and search through all users
 * pleasant UI